shaylarihosain/Scripps-College-Journal/README.md

 # Features

-- **Updates existing SCJ brand design guides to the newest ones**
+- **Updates existing SCJ brand design guides to the newest ones when available**
+     - Along with revisions to the design guides, any changes to typefaces or configuration files are automatically implemented
+     - Senior designer can deploy files and changes to entire team's computers quickly and easily, in a way users can't miss

 - **Installs our latest brand fonts**

 - **Injects more convenient custom Adobe InDesign interface layout tailored to magazine design**

-- **Moves the issue's artwork into the correct folder and places artwork in the design**
+- **Moves the issue's artwork into the correct folder**
      - When leadership provides the visual artwork selected for use in the _Journal_, it needs to go into the Artwork folder.
 (We all work with one set of artwork that was accepted for this year's issue.
-When we split up the issue for multiple designers to work on, we don't need to repackage the artwork every time.)
+That way, when we split up the issue for multiple designers to work on, we don't need to repackage the artwork every time.)
-     - With the _Scripps College Journal_ app, you can drag all the images you download onto its Dock icon, and it'll move those files to the correct folder automatically, so that when you export the PDF, the links will be intact for the senior designer, who combines everyone's work.
+     - With the _Scripps College Journal_ app, you can drag all the images you download onto its Dock icon, and it'll move those files to the correct folder automatically.
+Therefore, the links to the artwork remain intact for the senior designer, who combines everyone's work.

+- **Places artwork into your design conveniently**
-     - Dragging one piece onto the icon will also place it in the magazine's InDesign document, if open.
-Unlike InDesign's native place function, SCJ will place it on the document in a manageable size, with a proportionally fitted frame, to ensure that the artwork is not masked or distortred.
+     - Dragging only one piece onto the SCJ icon in the Dock will — along with moving it to the correct folder — place it in the magazine's InDesign document, if it's open.
+     - Unlike InDesign's native place function, SCJ will place artwork on the document in a manageable size, with a proportionally fitted frame, to ensure that the pieces is not clipped or distorted.

-- **Automatic magazine export** (Beta, some features may not be functional or operating correctly for now)
+- **Automatic magazine export** (Beta, some features may not be implemented yet)
      - When you're done with your pages, drag the InDesign file onto the SCJ Dock icon, and click _Package for Senior Designer_.
 You'll have the option to email the created files.
 (Currently only exports preview PDF)
      - When you're done with the magazine, drag the InDesign file onto the SCJ Dock icon and the magazine will be packaged automatically with properly formatted, sized and colored print PDFs that matches our print house's specifications, a PDF suitable for digital viewing, the InDesign .indd file, and an .idml XML archive file for InDesign CS4.
 (Not functional right now)
      - Cuts down or completely eliminates diagnosing and rectifying print proofing errors.
 Preserves institutional memory, so that information on preparing files for Claremont Print is not lost.

+- **Built-in, fast, and automatic app upgrades bring new features and bug fixes**
+     - _Scripps College Journal_ will notify you when a new version of the SCJ app is available, and offer to quickly install the update before relaunching.
+You can choose to do so later if you want.

 - **Install Adobe Creative Cloud**
      - If you don't have Creative Cloud installed, _Scripps College Journal_ will download it for you.